 The study area is developed with a variety of buildings of different ages, designs, and cladding, including on Atlantic Avenue where there are more recently constructed buildings clad in glass curtain walls and brick mixed-use buildings with retail storefronts.
 The proposed detention facility would fit into this varied urban design context.
-The proposed detention facility's stone-clad base on Boerum Place and Smith Street would be compatible with the stone-clad municipal buildings in the area, including the Brooklyn Central Courthouse located immediately north of the project site.
+The proposed detention facility's potential stone-clad base on Boerum Place and Smith Street would be compatible with the stone-clad municipal buildings in the area, including the Brooklyn Central Courthouse located immediately north of the project site.
 The proposed detention facility's tall north façade would be compatible with the taller buildings in the northern portion of the study area.
 An activated ground floor with multiple entries and uses to include retail or community facilities would enliven the pedestrian experience and tend to fit in with the busy Atlantic Avenue street corridor.
-Relocated servicing and parking entrances along State Street would improve the streetscape along Smith Street and reduce conflicts with existing bike and pedestrian flows.
+Relocated servicing and parking entrances along State Street would improve the pedestrian experience streetscape along Smith Street by eliminating the existing condition of the chain-link enclosed sallyport and reduce conflicts with existing bike and pedestrian flows.

-The proposed project would also involve the demapping of above- and below-grade volumes of State Street between Boerum Place and Smith Street to facilitate the potential construction of pedestrian bridges or tunnels connecting the proposed detention facility to the Brooklyn Central Courthouse.
+The proposed project would also involve the demapping of above-and the below-grade volumes of State Street between Boerum Place and Smith Street to facilitate the potential construction of pedestrian bridges or tunnels connecting the proposed detention facility to the Brooklyn Central Courthouse.
+Views to the Brooklyn Central Courthouse, a visual resource and historic resource in the study area, would remain unchanged.
 The potential pedestrian bridges would be expected to alter but not obscure the southern façade of the Brooklyn Central Courthouse, which is a visual resource and historic resource in the study area.
-In addition, State Street is a narrow street, and the State Street façade of the Brooklyn Central Courthouse rear of the building uses including a service entrance.
-Views to the primary Schermerhorn Street façade, which contains the main entrance, would remain unchanged.
+In addition, State Street is a narrow street, and the State Street façade of the Brooklyn Central Courthouse includes rear of building uses such as a service entrance.
+Views to the primary Schermerhorn Street facade, which contains the main entrance, would remain unchanged.
 Views to the prominent Smith Street façade would also not be altered by the potential pedestrian bridges.
 Therefore, under With Action conditions, potential significant adverse impacts to the Brooklyn Central Courthouse or views to the Brooklyn Central Courthouse would not occur.
 The proposed project would result in the removal of the "Justice Mandala" mural on the north façade of the building.
 A portion of the mural would be salvaged and reinstalled in the new building within a publicly accessible location, accompanied by a description of the artwork and its history.